shini4i/argo-watcher/docs/guides/gitops-updater.md

     argo-watcher/app.helm.image-tag: "app.image.tag"
 ```

-**How annotations work:**
+- `managed` enables write-back for this application.

-- `argo-watcher/managed` -- Enables Argo Watcher management for this application.
+- `managed-images` maps an alias (`app`) to a full image name; comma-separate several.
-- `argo-watcher/managed-images` -- Maps an alias (`app`) to a full image name.
-The alias is used to reference the image in other annotations.
+- `<alias>.helm.image-tag` is the Helm value path the new tag is written to.

-- `argo-watcher/ALIAS.helm.image-tag` -- Specifies the Helm value path where the image tag should be written.
-Replace `ALIAS` with the alias defined in `managed-images`.
+Every annotation is listed in the [annotations reference](../reference/annotations.md).

 !!! warning
-    When processing annotations, Argo Watcher associates an image with all aliases that share the same image name.
-You cannot use different release strategies for aliases that use the same image.
+    An image is associated with **every** alias sharing its name, so two aliases pointing at the same image cannot use different release strategies.

-### Multi-Source Applications
+### Multi-source applications

-Argo CD supports applications with multiple sources.
-To use the GitOps updater with multi-source applications, add the following annotations:
+For an application built from `spec.sources` (plural), name the write-back target explicitly:

 ```yaml
 metadata: